Skip to main content

 This subseries contains files related to Hogan’s work as a member of the House Judiciary Committee during the Watergate investigation and successive impeachment proceedings against President Nixon.
 The documents cover three main areas of the Judiciary Committee’s work that focused on the Watergate break-in: determining who was involved and President Nixon’s role in it; establishing a historical precedent for the impeachment of a President of the United States; and conducting the impeachment proceedings against President Nixon through formal hearings.

-This investigation began on October 30, 1973, a year after the United States Senate established the Select Committee on Presidential Campaign Activities.
+This investigation began on October 30, 1973, a year after the United States Senate established the Select Committee on Presidential Campaign Activities (also known as the Senate Watergate Committee).
 The Committee investigated the Watergate break-in itself during the 1972 presidential election and President Nixon’s administration's attempts to cover up its involvement.
 During this investigation, it was revealed that there was a recording system in the White House.

 The Select Committee created summary documents, called “Books,” that included testimonies, memorandums, hearings, and reports, which summarized what was revealed and discovered during the Watergate investigation.
 There were nine books in total, with each book containing several titles.
 The books were given to each member of the Judiciary Committee to review during the impeachment proceedings.